 I study inequality in the political community and the relationship between formal and informal frameworks (such as law and morality, institutionalized and interpersonal trust, and citizenship and belonging, among others).
 Namely, I am interested in how ordinary citizens behave towards one another when the law and the institutions of the state change.
 Do weak institutional frameworks lead to sparse social interactions in the public arena?
+Do formal institutions decant into informal institutions?
 Or do the latter make up for the shortcomings of the former?
-Does institutional trust foster social trust?
-These are the kind of questions that interest me and that I approach by combining debates of political theory and comparative politics, and qualitative analysis.
+These are the kind of questions that interest me and that I approach by combining debates of political theory and comparative politics, along with qualitative analysis.

-In my dissertation, "A House is not a Home: Citizenship and Belonging in Modern Democracies," which I am now revising into a book, I analyze the tension between citizenship and belonging through the figure of the “citizen who does not belong,” to think about two overarching themes: the democratic promises of equality, and the persistence or stickiness of sociopolitical inequalities.
-Within political science and specifically within democratic theory, belonging is undertheorized.
+In my book manuscript, "A House is not a Home: Citizenship and Belonging in Modern Democracies," I analyze the tension between citizenship and belonging through the figure of the “citizen who does not belong,” to think about two overarching themes: the democratic promises of equality, and the persistence or stickiness of sociopolitical inequalities.
+Within political science, belonging is undertheorized.
 It is undertheorized partly because of an assumption that the question of who belongs was settled through the question of who is a citizen.
 Namely, those who belong are citizens and those who are citizens belong.
 To foster equality one ought to focus on rights and legal guarantees.

-The assumption that questions of equal membership are best addressed via citizenship and legal rights implies that states that are good at guaranteeing those equal rights, that have working institutions, big modern bureaucracies that abide by the rule of law and so forth, should be particularly well-equipped at fostering equality, citizenship, and belonging.
+The assumption that questions of equal membership are best addressed via citizenship and legal rights implies that states that are good at guaranteeing those equal rights, that have working institutions, large modern bureaucracies that abide by the rule of law and so forth, should be particularly well-equipped at fostering equality, citizenship, and belonging.
 And yet, counterintuitively, the “citizen who does not belong” is a figure that appears, not in weak democracies that fail to protect basic freedoms and rights, but precisely in these comparatively successful democracies, such as France or the US.